awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 To create an EC2 Fleet with *attribute-based instance type selection*, you can use a *json* file that is given below.
 The example selects *intel* instances via `CpuManufacturers` with vcpus between 2 and 4 using `VCpuCount` attribute, and memory between 8Gib and 32Gib using `MemoryMiB` attribute.
 The selection will include instances including c5.xlarge, m5.xlarge, r5.xlarge, and many other instance types.
 We will only use the default price protection thresholds for both On-Demand and Spot instances.

-Note the changes to these allocation strategies in the EC2 Fleet request as *ABS* only supports `lowest-price` allocation strategy for On-Demand and `capacity-optimized`  allocation strategy for Spot instances.
+Note the changes to these allocation strategies in the EC2 Fleet request as *ABS* only supports `lowest-price` allocation strategy for On-Demand and `price-capacity-optimized`  allocation strategy for Spot instances.

 ```bash
 cat <<EoF > ./ec2-fleet-config.json